alexanderbez/godash/README.md

 A collection of handy utility functions for Golang with no external dependencies!
-Most of the magic is done via Go's `reflect` package.
-While this does allow you to get around having to implement the same functions with different signatures to handle desired types, there are performance implications.
+Most of the magic is done via Go's `reflect` package allowing you to get around having to implement the same functions with different signatures to handle desired types.

 ## API